agrison/jssg/README.md

     $ open http://localhost:9876

-When you run `jssg` with the `serve` argument, it rebuild any post or static page that you modify when it notices it, so that you just have to refresh your browser.
+When you run `jssg` with the `-serve` argument, it rebuilds any post or static page that you modify when it notices it, so that you just have to refresh your browser.

 ## How it works

 Invoking `jssg -build` will build the website by doing specific tasks:

-* Scan the _posts/ directory for each file having the pattern yyyy-MM-dd-.something.(markdown|textile)
+* Scan the `_posts/` directory for each file having the pattern `yyyy-MM-dd-something.(mkd|markdown|textile)`
     * Detect code snippets (if any)
     * Generate the HTML markup equivalent for the `Markdown` or `Textile` file content
     * Highlight code snippets with (`Jygments` / `Pygments`)
     * Merge the HTML into the layout found in the `_layout/` directory using Freemarker
     * Write the whole content in `_build/yyyy/MM/dd/something`
-* Scan the current directory for each file having the mkd|markdown|textile extension
+* Scan the current directory for each file having the `mkd|markdown|textile` extension
     * Do exactly the same as above
-* Copy everything that is in the current directory that has not already been processed into the _build/ directory.
+* Copy everything that is in the current directory that has not already been processed into the `_build/` directory.

 All these tasks are being executed automatically and takes just seconds.

 ## Dependencies

-`Jssg` supports code snippets higlighting through `Pygments`, so it should be in your `PATH` or you may set the path to it in the `config.properties` file.
+**Jssg** supports code snippets higlighting through `Pygments`, so it should be in your `PATH` or you may set the path to it in the `config.properties` file.

-Jssg is packaged as only one big fat JAR which includes all its dependencies.
+**Jssg** is packaged as only one big fat JAR which includes all its dependencies.
 These dependencies are resolved through Maven or via the `libs` directory bundled with the source code:

 * Spring